NicoleLund/mutual_fund_diversification/README.md

 This project collects mutual fund holdings data and S&P 500 data within a common database for analysis using an Extract, Transform, Load (ETL) pipeline.
 Then SQL queries are run to determine if the selected funds can build a diversified portfolio.
 SQL queries of interest include:
 * Determining the percentage of S&P 500 companies included within each mutual fund and analyzing what percent of the entire portfolio is represented by S&P 500 securities to explain the diversification of the portfolio.
     * As an example, index funds map to the S&P 500 list so investors expect to see <mark>80-100%</mark> of the index fund holdings containing S&P 500 securities.
 If an investor wants to purchase shares in an index fund, then they would want to include other mutual funds within their portfolio that contain less than <mark>20%</mark> of S&P 500 companies in their holdings to increase diversification.
-* Determining the statistics on sub-categories of stock holdings for the mutual funds to review an alternate diversification metric.
+* Determining the statistics on sectors of stock holdings for the mutual funds to review an alternate diversification metric.

 ## Data Sources
 * Mutual Fund Holdings Data (https://individuals.voya.com/product/variable-portfolio/holdings/monthly):